sidwellr/schotter/schotter3.md

-# Schotter3: Add a control panel
+# Schotter3: Add a control panel with Conrod

 Now that we have added parameters to control some of the Schotter behavior, for schotter3 let's add a control panel with buttons and sliders to control these parameters.
 Importantly, the control panel will also display the current values, which can allow us to reproduce the exact image at a later date.